 The main differences for EIS investors are:

-Advance Assurance: Confirmation from HMRC that an individual investing in your company should qualify for SEIS tax relief.
+Confirmation from HMRC that a person investing in your company should qualify for SEIS tax relief.

-Assets: To be eligible for SEIS a company must have no more than £200,000 in gross assets.
-These assets include: fixed tangible assets (e.g. machinery), current assets (cash or another asset that can be converted into cash the same financial year), and intangible assets (intellectual property acquired by the company – e.g. not your own patents).
+These assets include: fixed tangible items such as machinery, cash or another asset that can be converted into cash the same financial year, and intangible things with value such as intellectual property you’ve bought (but not your own patents).

-Bootstrap Round: A type of funding round on SeedLegals, ideal for seed-stage businesses conducting a first funding round with investments from friends and family.
+A type of funding round ideal for seed-stage businesses.
+Usually it’s a first funding round consisting of investments from friends and family.
 You can do a Bootstrap Round on SeedLegals.

-Permanent Establishment Test: To qualify for SEIS, a non-UK company must prove that it has a “permanent establishment” in the UK.
-A “permanent establishment” means: either a fixed place of business in the UK through which the company’s business is partly/wholly carried out, or a UK-based agent with the authority to act/enter contracts on behalf of the company.
+To qualify for SEIS, a non-UK company must prove that it has a ‘permanent establishment’ in the UK.
+This means: either a fixed place of business in the UK through which the company’s business is partly/wholly carried out, or a UK-based agent with the authority to act for or enter contracts on behalf of the company.

-Trading: In your Advance Assurance application you must tell HMRC the date your company started trading.
-To work this out, you can use HMRC’s analogy of a shop: if you have some products on your shelves and you’ve turned the shop sign to “Open”, you’ve started trading (“undertaking activities with a view to a profit”) even if no customers come in.
+In your Advance Assurance application, you must tell HMRC the date your company started trading.
+To work this out, use HMRC’s analogy of a shop: if you have some products on your shelves and you’ve turned the shop sign to ‘open’, then you’ve started trading: ‘undertaking activities with a view to making a profit’) – even if no customers come in.